jaibeer72/VulkanGFX/ReadMe.md

 ![Mac OS Xcode File gen and Build exe](https://github.com/jaibeer72/VulkanGFX/actions/workflows/build_Xcode_Proj.yml/badge.svg?branch=main)
 ![Windows VS17(2022) SLN gen and Build exe](https://github.com/jaibeer72/VulkanGFX/actions/workflows/build_VS_Solution.yml/badge.svg?branch=main)

-# Vulkan based modular graphics engine
+# Vulkan-based modular graphics engine

 ## Goals of the project

 - basic 3D/2D rendering first
-- Cross platform compilations Current support Windows VSstudio 17 year 2022 and Xcode mac
+- Cross-platform compilations Current support Windows VSstudio 17 year 2022 and Xcode mac
-- 2D UI system with Dom controls in a seprate project
+- 2D UI system with Dom controls in a separate project
-- Toolkit launcner
+- Toolkit launcher
+- (to consider) binary builds so that we can just incorporate it into other projects to marshal them into C# frontEnds that can use MVC based UI's or single applications.

 # Requriments to run
-- You should be able to just run the MakeProject.bat for windows or MakeProject.sh for mac but i am still working on them so
+- You should be able to just run the MakeProject.bat for Windows or MakeProject.sh for Mac but i am still working on them so
 ## Expternal Dependencies
 - Cmake
 - Conan